benoj/GitRepository/README.md

 ##Installation

-The package is installed on rubygems and can be installed using the following command line
+The package is installed on rubygems and can be installed using the following command line or adding the following line to your gemfile.

     gem install 'git_repository'

-or adding the following line to your gemfile

-    gem 'git_repository'

 You will need to insert the following command in your project `require 'git_repository`
 ##Usage